Gold18K/Ulam-Spiral-Navigator/README.md

 # Ulam-Spiral-Navigator
-An interactive site that allows you to navigate the Ulam spiral, with your hardware as the only limit
+An interactive site that allows you to navigate the Ulam spiral, with your hardware as the only limit!

 Use the mouse to move around the Ulam spiral by clicking and dragging!